OxBryte/frontend-task/README.md

 This task is built with ReactJs + ChakraUI CSS

-Dummy Data added were gotten from Azuki collection on https://opensea.io
+Dummy Data added were gotten from Azuki, 77-Bit, 0N1-force collection on https://opensea.io